My Dream Dorm Room

 We were moving offices the week we shot this but our new one was PERFECT as the set, so we scrambled to shoot this here.
 It is very industrial, urban loft – like the one Ben and Sean shared together, where their rent would have been $6k.

-Let’s start with the bigger moments – that mood board and inspiration wall.
+Let’s start with the bigger moments – that mood board and inspiration wall which we pulled together after we found some inspiration from this beautiful wall.
 While of course we had to buy some magazines to make it happen, most of what you see up there came from clippings we already had.
 That larger cactus was printed from Jenny’s Print Shop (as well as a few other images you see up there).

 We started in the middle and built it out, layering anything that felt edgy but with some femininity.
 We added polaroids, quotes, flyers, postcards, photo strips, anything that made us smile in some way.
 It’s affordable, so easy and such high impact.